Complementary and Alternative Medicines 2

 Electro-acupuncture may be the most effective method.
 This

-seems to have a similar effect on muscles as exercise, and exercise has been shown to improve
+seems to have a similar effect on muscles as exercise, which has been shown to

 Anxiety, agitation and low mood may be